 Alabama Online Gambling

-The full extent of legal online gambling in Alabama consists of horse racing betting apps and daily fantasy sports (if you consider DFS to be gambling).
+The full extent of legal online gambling in Alabama consists of horse racing betting apps and daily fantasy sports sites (if you consider DFS to be gambling).

 Online horse racing betting is permitted in Alabama and a number of advance deposit wagering operators serve the state.

 Daily fantasy sports sites in Alabama have been legal since 2019 and offer the closest legal experience to online sports betting.
 The passage of that legislation ended a multi-year stretch during which the major DFS sites were restricted from offering their services to customers from Alabama.

 The biggest and most trusted DFS sites in Alabama are: